Stream Management - RAVENNA only

 Stream Failover configuration

 2. Click Backup Stream and select the stream you want to add as a backup.
-Only streams with the same payload (including channel count) and that are not routed to any audio inputs can be assigned as backups.
+Only Receiver streams with the same payload (including channel count) and that are not routed to any audio inputs can be assigned as backups.

 3. Select a monitoring mode.
 There are two options for monitoring the stream's integrity: